A matching decoder for bivariate bicycle codes: Preliminaries

-where now $q_i$ are polynomials denoting the support of the Pauli-$Z$ operators on the $i$-th qubit at each site.
+For BB codes, we introduce two qubits per site by extending $q$ into a $V$ column vector $ q = \left( q_1 ~~q_2 \right)^T $ where now $q_i$ are polynomials denoting the support of the Pauli-$Z$ operators on the $i$-th qubit at each site.
 In the literature, these are commonly known as left ($i=1$) and right ($i=2$) qubits.
 We will illustrate the code with qubits on the edges of a square lattice, where each site $s$ has its left qubit $L$ on a horizontal edge and its right qubit $R$ on a vertical edge; see Fig.~\ref{Fig:stabilizers} (top left).

 This language gives us a compact way of writing the stabilizer group.
 We write a Pauli-$Z$ stabilizer generator for bivariate bicycle codes as

 where $A$, $B$ are polynomials with either two or three terms.
 The support of the Pauli-$Z$ type stabilizer on the $L$ and $R$ qubits can be read off from the terms of the $A$ and $B$ polynomials respectively when they are interpreted as translations relative to the origin location, $1$.
 We can now write an arbitrary element of the stabilizer group as $ q \sigma $ for some arbitrary choice of polynomial $q$.
 Indeed, the monomial terms in $q$ denote different translations of the stabilizer generators associated with vertices $v$ of the lattice.